-Considered to have high specificity and sensitivity in detecting ACL disruption 6.
-CT is helpful in characterising the avulsion bone fragment when it is present.
+Considered to have high specificity and sensitivity in detecting anterior cruciate ligament disruption 6.
+CT helps characterize the avulsion bone fragment when it is present.

-Imaging of ACL tears should be divided into primary and secondary signs.
+Imaging of anterior cruciate ligament tears should be divided into primary and secondary signs.

 Primary signs are those that pertain to the ligament itself.
-Secondary signs are those which are closely related to ACL injuries.
+Secondary signs are those which are closely related to anterior cruciate ligament injuries.

-- increased signal on T2 or PD FS
+- increased signal on T2 or fat-saturated PD

 - fiber discontinuity

-- >7 mm of anterior tibial translation also known as anterior tibial translocation sign or anterior drawer sign 7
+- >7 mm of anterior tibial translation, also known as the anterior tibial translocation sign or anterior drawer sign

 - uncovered posterior horn of the lateral meniscus